brar-karamjit/portfolio/README.md

 # Portfolio :moyai:
 This respository is for my portfolio website.
-It contains links to the projcts I have worked on.
+It contains links to the projcts I have worked on, my work experience and education.

 For frontend - CSS + Bootstrap, javascript and HTML